jpweideman/DL-Storm-Initiation-Forecasting/README.md

-# Radar Precipitation Nowcasting Pipeline
+# Radar Precipitation Forecasting Pipeline

-This repository provides a pipeline for radar precipitation nowcasting of storm initiations using deep learning models.
+This repository provides a pipeline for radar precipitation forecasting of storm initiations using deep learning models.

 ## Folder Structure